Furlough Scheme confirmed to run until end of September

 See our quick guide to help you apply here.

-the government’s Coronavirus Job Retention Scheme (CJRS) – also known as the Furlough scheme – will remain open until April, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.
-(This will be reviewed in January 2021)
+the government’s Coronavirus Job Retention Scheme (CJRS) – also known as the Furlough scheme – will remain open until September 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.

 Under the extended scheme, the cost for employers of retaining workers will be reduced compared to the current scheme, which ends today.
 This means the extended furlough scheme is more generous for employers than it was in October.